munificent/craftinginterpreters/book/scanning-on-demand.md

 <aside name="args">

-The code actually tests for one and two arguments respectively.
-That's because the first argument in `argv` is always the name of the executable being run.
+The code tests for one and two arguments, not zero and one, because the first argument in `argv` is always the name of the executable being run.
-Sort of the "zeroth" argument to the command.

 </aside>